• How do you feel when you reach a break in therapy? Relief, indifference, abandonment are all common reactions

 For many people and for various reasons, Christmas can be an unexpectedly lonely time of year.
 For those who have been seeing a therapist, taking a break from therapy over Christmas can be the cause of feelings of loneliness.

-How do you react when your therapist announces that for a couple of weeks over Christmas and New Year she or he won’t be available for you at your regular appointments?
+How do you react when your therapist announces that for a couple of weeks over Christmas and New Year they won’t be available for you at your regular appointments?

 Reactions can vary for a number of reasons of course.
 Yet noticing and becoming aware of your reactions to this break in your therapy may actually be helpful for your therapy once you return to it after Christmas, and for your life.
 These reactions may be familiar, you may see a pattern or theme in the reactions you have, or indeed they may be totally unexpected and come as something of a shock to you.